 I left it to dry for 4 hours and then it cured for 5 days until we could write on it.
 That required a lot of patience!

-The washi tape peeled off and left us with a whiteboard door!
+The washi tape peeled off and left us with a shiny white surface - we had made a whiteboard door!
 The important thing is to be careful when you rip the tape off though!
-You can use frogtape too, we just didn't have any when I was doing this.
+You can use frogtape which I think would give more high quality results, we just didn't have any when I was doing this.
 Rip the tape off slowly to make sure that you don't remove any of the paint from the wall or door.

 I bought some whiteboard pens or dry erase markers which are perfect and rub off the dry erase boards really well.
-The girls are delighted with their new space to be creative!
+The girls are delighted with their new space to be creative and it has given them a really durable writing surface!

 How to remove dry erase paint from the wall?